 Implement the NIST RMF & Meet 2020 FISMA Metrics

-Recently, the National Institute of Standards and Technology (NIST) released the final Risk Management Framework (RMF) standard (SP800-37, Rev 2), an update to the Security Control Baselines (draft SP800-53, Rev 5), and a revision to the NIST Cyber Security Framework (CSF).
-RMF now requires an additional step: Preparation Step with 18 new Tasks, and the security control baselines families have increased from 18 to 21, to include more privacy and supply chain security control families.
-The President and OMB have also increased the requirement to implement the new CSF process into the FISMA process and DHS has initiated several new activities that can be leveraged by enterprises and systems to increase the security and meet on-going authorization efforts.
+Recently, NIST released the final Risk Management Framework (RMF) standard (SP800-37, Rev 2), an update to the Security Control Baselines (draft SP800-53, Rev 5), and a revision to the NIST Cyber Security Framework (CSF).
+RMF now requires an additional step, Preparation Step with 18 new Tasks, and the security control baselines families have increased from 18 to 21 to include more privacy and supply chain security control families.
+The President and OMB has also increased the requirement to implement to new CSF process into the FISMA process and DHS has initiated several new activities that can be leveraged by enterprises and systems to increase the security and meet on-going authorization efforts.

 The seminar will review all of the new initiatives and requirements, which include the following:

-- FISMA 2019 Metrics: Chief Information Officer (CIO), Inspector General (IG), and Senior Agency Official for Privacy (SAOP).
+- FISMA 2020 Metrics: Chief Information Officer (CIO), Inspector General (IG), and Senior Agency Official for Privacy (SAOP)

-- Automation: Continuous Diagnostics and Mitigation (CDM) Solutions and Dashboard, Host Based Security System (HBSS), Assured Compliance Assessment Solution (ACAS), and Security Content Automation Protocol (SCAP).
+- Automation: Continuous Diagnostic Mitigation (CDM) Solutions and Dashboard, Host Based Security System (HBSS), Assured Compliance Assessment Solution (ACAS), and Security Content Automation Protocol (SCAP)

 This seminar will include four group exercises using systems identified by the attendees to further instill the understanding of the RMF requirements.

-Bottom Line – This training seminar will make sense of all the recent changes and assist class participants in implementing the changes to successfully meet their FY20 RMF security and FISMA Metrics.
+Bottom Line – This training seminar will make sense of all the recent changes and assist class participants in implementing the changes to successfully meet your FY20 RMF security and FISMA Metrics.

-The course was built on the popular two-day Meeting FISMA Requirements course that has been taught for more than 10 years.
-All exercises are new to ensure they relate to current systems and solutions that use practical strategies for leveraging recent changes into meeting your individual and enterprise FISMA responsibilities.
+The course was built on the popular 2-day Meeting FISMA Requirements course that has been taught for the past 10 years.
+All exercises are new to ensure they relate to current systems and solutions use practical strategies for leveraging recent changes into meeting your individual and enterprise FISMA responsibilities.